dfandrich/speakout-account-info/README.md

 *speakout-account-info* will not work.

 The account information is retrieved by scraping the account web site, so it is liable to be brittle.
-Check back for an update if it starts failing consistently.
+Check back for an update to this program if it starts failing consistently.

 ## Author